 1. Educate yourself and your staff

-If hackers gain access to your network, they can cause significant damage with what they find.
+If hackers access your network, they can cause significant damage with what they find.
 This might be access to your customer lists, your company’s banking details, your business growth plans or your customers’ credit card information.

-No matter the size of your business, everyone is vulnerable.
-That’s why it’s important to protect your personal and business information by learning about common cyber security threats.
 It’s also important to educate your staff about the risks of a data breach and put clear policies in place around how customer information and other vital data is handled.

 2. Back up your information regularly